MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

     ![To remove the camera, pull up and forward.](images/hub2smartcamera2.png)

 > [!TIP]
 > The camera includes a cover that magnetically snaps to the front of the camera for privacy when not in use and to the back of the camera for storage.

 ## Manage Automatic framing settings

-Automatic framing automatically zooms and keeps you centered in the video when you move around.Managing settings varies depending on the OS installed on Surface Hub:
+Automatic framing automatically zooms and keeps you centered in the video when you move around.
+How you manage settings varies depending on the OS installed on Surface Hub:

 - [Windows 10 Team 2020 update (20H2)](#windows-10-team-2020-update-20h2)
 - [Windows 11 Desktop on Surface Hub](#windows-11-desktop-on-surface-hub)
 - [Windows 10 Desktop on Surface Hub](#windows-10-desktop-on-surface-hub)

 ### Windows 10 Team 2020 update (20H2)

 When you install the Surface Hub Smart Camera, automatic framing is enabled by default.
 You can manage automatic framing from the Settings app, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.

 **To adjust automatic framing:**